Deadline for Abstracts: July 23, 2018

 Prepare the following information and submit ONLINE by July 23, 2018:

 - Conference track preference (required), secondary track preference (optional).
 (Reviewers may move your submission to a more appropriate track based on the content provided in the submission)

-- Session format: 40-minute technical paper, 75-minute panel discussion, or 3-hour tutorial (If you have a secondary format preference, please note in the comments)
+- Session format: 45-minute technical paper, 75-minute panel discussion, or 3-hour tutorial (If you have a secondary format preference, please note in the comments)

-- Audience level (all or advanced, REQUIRED) – prerequisites required for advanced
+- Audience level (introductory, all, or advanced, REQUIRED) – prerequisites required for advanced

 - Abstract (100 words max, REQUIRED) – for use on conference web site and mobile app if accepted

 - Extended abstract (500 words max, REQUIRED) – for use by reviewers to judge your proposal

 - Purpose statements (REQUIRED) – please provide (1) problem statement, (2) what's new statement, and (3) deliverables statement to assist the reviewers in understanding the practical application of the information to be presented in your paper